CUQI-DTU/KTC2023-CUQI1/README.md

 Electrical Impedance Tomography (EIT) Reconstruction Competition.
 In this competition, we present our approach to reconstruct high-quality images from EIT measurements.

+Electrical Impedance Tomography (EIT) is a powerful technique for non-invasively imaging the electrical conductivity distribution within objects.
+Our submission focuses on developing an innovative algorithm that enhances the quality and accuracy of EIT image reconstructions.

 ## Table of Contents

 - [Introduction](#introduction)